code-distortion/adapt/README.md

 A snapshot can be taken right after the migrations have run (but before seeding), and another can be taken after seeding has completed (and is ready to use).

-Snapshot files are stored in the `database/adapt-test-storage` directory (configurable via the `storage-dir` config setting).
+Snapshot files are stored in the `database/adapt-test-storage` directory (configurable via the `storage_dir` config setting).
 They're safe to delete, however you don't need to as they're cleaned up automatically when necessary.

 This method is particularly useful when [running browser-tests](#performing-browser-testing-such-as-using-dusk) as the other caching methods are turned off.